Thurion/EDSM-RSE-for-EDMC/README.md

 * When the body count shows something like ``0/42``, it means that EDSM knows none of the possible 42 bodies.
 * A body count like ``3/42`` means that EDSM knows only about 3 of the bodies.
 To check which ones, you can look up the system on the EDSM website.
 * A body count like ``42/42`` means that EDSM knows about all bodies in this system.
 * There is a rare case where the first number is larger than the second, e.g. ``45/42``.
-If this happen, please report the system on [EDSM's discord](https://discord.gg/0sFOD6GxFZRc1ad0).
+If this happens, please report the system on [EDSM's discord](https://discord.gg/0sFOD6GxFZRc1ad0).
 One of the EDSM admins can remove the erroneous bodies.

 ### Ignore a system